Frequently Asked Questions

 Most trips spend about half their nights in the front country, and half their nights in the backcountry.

 Our instructors meet our students at the gate, and we constantly check for flight delays and other travel obstacles on every student’s flight.
-We make traveling to and from your outdoor adventure as comfortable and stress-free as possible.
+We strive to make traveling to and from each outdoor adventure as comfortable and stress-free as possible.

-We can easily accommodate gluten-free students, vegetarians, and many other food allergies, but we are unable to accommodate vegan or kosher diets.
+We can easily accommodate gluten-free students, vegetarians, and most food allergies, but we are unable to accommodate vegan or kosher diets.
 Please call us at 828-698-0399 so we can discuss your child’s specific needs.
+You can read more about the kinds of foods we eat here.

 Adventure Treks is the only program we know of that provides tents, sleeping bags and pads, backpacks, all cookware, and all technical equipment at no extra cost.
 You’ll need to bring hiking boots, clothing, and personal items like toiletries, and you can find a detailed packing list online for each of our trips.
 Airfare is not included in the price.

-Adventure Treks is very proud of its instructors!
-Before our trips start, our instructors go through an extensive two- or three-week orientation and training specific to Adventure Treks.
-All of our instructors are wilderness first responders and have previous experience working with young adults in the outdoors.
+Adventure Treks is very proud of its instructor teams!
+Before our trips start, our instructors go through an extensive two- to three-week orientation and training specific to Adventure Treks.
+We have a 60 percent staff return rate, all of our instructors are wilderness first responders at minimum, and everyone has previous experience working with young adults in the outdoors.
 Read more about our instructors here.

 While we do want our students to experience a relatively technology-free environment, students are able to call home two to three times during the trip.
 You will be able to follow along with your child’s trip in your CampInTouch account, as we’ll post blogs and photos as often as we can!
 However, we know that urgent situations sometimes arise at home, so our office staff and regional directors are on-call 24/7 during the summer.

 All of our activities are coed.
-Sleeping arrangements, of course, are single-gender!
+Sleeping arrangements are single-gender.

 The teenagers who come to Adventure Treks are kind and welcoming and hail from all over the United States and world.
 We screen our applicants, so our groups are full of positive young adults that will work well with each other.
 Adventure Treks places a strong emphasis on group dynamics and creating a supportive social environment, and our students reflect that.